2X MATCH: 3X MATCH: Triple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 Impact

 Many individuals with hormone receptor (HR)-positive breast cancer can be treated successfully with endocrine therapy (ET), but the cancer can return.
-Some patients with recurrent disease will benefit from additional ET approaches, including addition of cell cycle inhibitors (CDK4/6i), but others who don’t respond will need to go on to chemotherapy.
-Currently, there is no good way to predict which choice is the best for an individual patient.
+Some patients with recurrent disease will benefit from additional ET approaches, including addition of cell cycle inhibitors (CDK4/6i), but not all receive benefit and for those who don’t chemotherapy is currently the only option.
 Drs.
-Linden and Dehdashti are developing a method to use PET imaging, in order to determine—within days—whether an individual with recurrent HR-positive disease is likely to benefit from additional ET and CDK4/6i.
-This test could help to direct individuals quickly to the best treatment, sparing those likely to respond to ET from the side effects of chemotherapy, and avoiding the cost and delay from ineffective ET for those not likely to respond.
+Linden and Dehdashti are developing a method to use PET imaging to determine—within days—whether an individual with recurrent HR-positive disease is likely to benefit from additional ET and CDK4/6i.
+This test could help to direct individuals quickly to the best treatment, sparing those likely to benefit from ET alone from the side effects of chemotherapy, and avoiding the cost and delay from ineffective ET for those who will not benefit.

 Progress Thus Far